riyamalik211/cybersecurity-journey/linux-commands.md

 ---

-## Day 5-6: Package Management & System Commands
+## Package Management & System Commands

 | Command | What It Does | Example |
 |---------|--------------|---------|